hanfuqishe/bip38/README.md

 vanitygen (https://github.com/samr7/vanitygen) is an interesting software, but it doesn't support BIP38 encrypt.
 This script read the output file of vanitygen(-o option), and output a BIP38 encrypted private key in output file.
-This script also output the QRCode image in the same name folder
+This script also output the QRCode image in the same name folder.

 # bip38